Volscente/NexusLLM/docs/fine_tuning_theory.md

 One of the key features of PPO is the use of a "proximal policy optimization" approach, which constrains the policy updates to be within a certain "trust region" to prevent large policy changes that could lead to instability in learning.
-It however still very unstasble and computationally expensive.
+It however still very unstable and computationally expensive.

 It also implies optimizing a surrogate objective function that approximates the true objective.